winycg/Self-KD-Lib/README.md

-This project provides the implementations of some Self-Knowledge distillation, data augmentation methods and  regularization methods and  methods.
+This project provides the implementations of some Self-Knowledge distillation, data augmentation methods and  regularization methods.

 ## Installation